websanco/liferay-learn/docs/dxp/7.x/en/using-search/04-liferay-enterprise-search/configuring-cross-cluster-replication-step-by-step.md

 This example uses two Elasticsearch clusters, each with a copy of the same indexes.

-A vanilla Liferay DXP 7.2 installation contains the following indexes:
+A vanilla Liferay DXP 7.2 installation contains the indexes presented in the [Cross Cluster Replication](./cross-cluster-replication.md#liferay-dxp-decide-whichindexes-to-replicate-from-the-remote-cluster) article.

-liferay-0
-liferay-20101
-liferay-search-tuning-rankings
-liferay-search-tuning-synonyms-liferay-20101
-workflow-metrics-instances
-workflow-metrics-nodes
-workflow-metrics-processes
-workflow-metrics-sla-instance-results
-workflow-metrics-sla-task-results
-workflow-metrics-tokens

 All the Elasticsearch clusters being used by Liferay DXP (2 clusters in this example) need these indexes.